MJGowan/GowanMMiniChallenge5/README.md

 Response by Madeline Gowan: I did my best to take this advice and make my program better in terms of user experience, by explaining the code and the program as well as adding friendlier responses.
 I adjusted the if statements and while loop to hopefully fix the issue with the game being terminated.
 I also used string interpolation to clean up the code, as suggested.
 Thank you very much for the review!
 It helped a lot.

+Response to response by Dan Decoito.
+The app is alot better the issues have been fixed and everything works great.
+I'm realy impressed that you actually took the time to fix improve the game kudos to you.